Vincent Fantauzzo: Selected works

-Family
+Fantauzzo published his memoir, Unveiled, in 2025.

+Personal life

-Fantauzzo has a son, Luca, born 2010, by his first wife, Michelle.
+Fantauzzo has a son with his first wife, Michelle.

-He has a second son, Valentino, with his second wife, Asher Keddie.
-Fantauzzo met Keddie in 2012 after both had separated from their spouses.
-Fantauzzo's 2012 portrait of Keddie won the People's Choice Award at the 2013 Archibald Prize.
-They married in April 2014.
-On 1 March 2015, the couple welcomed their first child.
+Fantauzzo met actor Asher Keddie in 2012 after both had separated from their spouses.
+His 2012 portrait of Keddie won the People's Choice Award at the 2013 Archibald Prize.
+They married in April 2014 and Keddie bore a son the following year.